October 4th, 2020

 A personal example of emotional trauma

 Late one day, I received a phone call from the nurse at my OB/GYN’s office.
 She called a day or two after I received my five year routine PAP smear.
-She told me I had high grade abnormal cells that also concluded I was positive for HPV.
+She told me I had high-grade abnormal cells that also concluded I was positive for HPV.
 She then told me that the next step would be to have a colposcopy and then a LEEP procedure.
-Both of these options scrape the uterine cell wall in effort to remove abnormal cells.
+Both of these options scrape the uterine cell wall in an effort to remove abnormal cells.
 Both procedures can cause extensive damage to the uterine lining, which can result in the inability to conceive.

 After listening to the nurse’s spiel, I told her I needed to think about the next best step for me.
 I told her I had other options.
 That would be Chinese medicine.

 The nurse then screamed through the phone, “Are you crazy?
 You can’t wait.
 You’re going to get cancer.
-You don’t want cancer do you?
+You don’t want cancer, do you?
 Why aren’t you taking this seriously?”